alf-arv/best-queue/README.md

   <img src="assets/exportstate.png" width="405" />
   <img src="assets/importstate.png" width="405" />
 </p>

+#### Period backup of state
+The application dumps its internal state to the docker volume every hour, which it attempts importing on application startup.
+This makes the application resilient across restarts, outages or image upgrades.

 ## Setting up and running the application
 ### Deploy the back-end application